Skip to main content

 Scope and Contents

 This collection contains various records related to the entire history of the First Congregational Church.
-This includes meeting minutes, annual reports, auxiliary groups, vital statistics, photographs, scrapbooks, and building records.
+This includes meeting minutes, annual reports, auxiliary groups, vital statistics, financial records, photographs, scrapbooks, and building records.

 Dates